-Upholstery Care Tips.
-Many of us are familiar with that feeling of falling head over heels for a piece of furniture; most often because of how that furniture looks and the feeling we get when we walk into a room and see it.
-If you want your favorite furniture pieces to keep their good looks over the long haul (let’s face it, most of us aren’t able to replace big ticket upholstered items like sofas very often) – you’ve GOT to provide proper upholstery care and treatment.
+Many of us are familiar with that feeling of falling head over heels for a piece of furniture.
+Most often because of how that furniture looks and the feeling we get when we walk into a room and see it.
+Here are some upholstery care tips on how to remove grease stains from upholstery.

 Upholstery care really needs to be part of your weekly house cleaning routine.
 This means that when you have the vacuum out to do the floors, take the opportunity to vacuum upholstery too.
 At least on a weekly basis.
-Vacuuming furniture removes surface dirt, which in turn prevents that dirt from becoming embedded in the fibers.
-You can also use a soft brush to whisk dirt away instead of vacuuming, if that’s your preferred upholstery care method.
-Any furniture with loose cushions deserves to have those cushions flipped and rotated periodically – this can dramatically extend the life of the furniture, because wear and tear will be distributed evenly and cushions won’t develop indentations.
+Vacuuming furniture removes surface dirt.
+This which in turn prevents that dirt from becoming embedded in the fibers.
+You can also use a soft brush to whisk dirt away instead of vacuuming.
+If that’s your preferred upholstery care method.
+Any furniture with loose cushions deserves to have those cushions flipped and rotated periodically.
+This can dramatically extend the life of the furniture.
+Wear and tear will be distributed evenly and cushions won’t develop indentations.
 A little fluffing will help keep those cushions looking good as well and should be part of your regular upholstery care.

 Try to keep your furniture out of direct sunlight to avoid fabric fading.
-(Silks are particularly sensitive to sun.)
-If upholstered furniture does receive direct sunlight, consider slipcovers as a part of your upholstery care strategy.
-Also keep in mind that fabric can be easily damaged by airborne pollutants like smoke.
+(Silks are particularly sensitive to the sun.
+If upholstered furniture does receive direct sunlight, consider slipcovers.
+Definitely as a part of your upholstery care strategy.
+Also, keep in mind that fabric can be easily damaged by airborne pollutants like smoke.
 Even fumes from cooking can be harmful.
 While it’s not always easy to avoid cooking fumes, proper ventilation can help significantly in providing good upholstery care.

 Few people realize how much of a difference a fabric protector can make – if stain-guarding is an option, it’s usually worth it.
 When your furniture is already protected, stain removal can be as easy as blotting it up.
 Regardless of whether you have scotch-guarded furniture, it’s best to act quickly when it comes to stains.
 Blot up as much of the liquid as you can with a clean towel.
 Never rub the fabric as part of your upholstery care because this can cause more damage.
 Use a spot cleaner specifically meant for upholstery, making sure that you read all of the manufacturer’s instructions first and test the product in an inconspicuous area to make sure that it does not damage your fabric.
 Use a soft brush to gently work the cleaner into the fibers in a circular motion.
 Then, vacuum when it’s dry.